adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #116 Going to try and finish up most of it this weekend.
 Still working on wrapping up this weekend.

 #117 Finished all the lectures of Week-6.
 Going to start finishing the rest of the HW for each week now.

+#118 Finished Week-3.
+Only have Week-4 and Week-5 left to submit for HW grade.